 Good news: now is a great time to be looking for a new job

-This has created a phenomenon dubbed the ‘Great Resignation,’ as employees have felt empowered to leave their jobs in record numbers to find something better.
+With more vacancies available, employees have felt empowered to switch jobs in record numbers to find something better.
 And in turn, this has prompted many employers to do more to attract new talent.

 Tony Wilson, director of the Institute for Employment Studies, said employees are “getting more power in the workplace”, with firms finding it hard to recruit and “having to try really hard to attract people and keep people.”